Have you ever known a single mom getting out of debt? I have, and I must say, it’s pretty darn inspiring!

 Nina works two, full time roles.
 3, 12 hour shifts for one company – and 3, 12 hour shifts for another.
 For a period of time she was picking up shifts on occasion too!

 Fortunately, her determination and passion for reaching her goals was infectious.
 I was in awe of her tenacity each time we spoke, as we worked through creating a budget that she could stick to, building in realistic goals and milestone celebrations while finding the balance between working hard toward her goals without over working.

 Nina has paid off multiple credit cards, cash flowed minor emergencies and car repair, and then…paid off her car.
 She’s on target to pay off her last debt – her student loan in the Fall, cash flow a Hawaii vacation for the kids and herself, plus have a fully funded emergency fund by the end of 2021.
 This single mom is getting out of debt and winning!

 The grand total?
 Just under $10k paid off in 6 months.

-What’s on Nina’s list for 2022?
-Down payment for that little house with a window seat, and building herself a chicken coop.
+So, what’s Nina planning to do next?
+How about a down payment for that little house with a window seat, and building herself a chicken coop.
 Don’t doubt her – if she says she’s building a chicken coop…she’ll build a chicken coop.